Aged 10 with my first dog,'Spinky'

 With neighbourhood children and the stray horse

 Amongst the numerous animals I then brought home was a draft horse!
 In those days milk was home delivered and this wonderfully placid Clydesdale that had escaped from the local dairy.
 He certainly knew the rounds, especially those streets with lush green lawns!
 I found him not far from where we lived and grabbed a piece of rope and brought him home.
 Over the next couple of weeks, this horse obliterated our beautifully manicured suburban front lawn and rose garden before he was finally claimed.
-At last I became popular with the neighborhood children as we all rode 'Boidie' around the streets where he was used to pull the cart for the milkman.
+At last I became popular with the neighbourhood children as we all rode 'Boidie' around the streets where he was used to pull the cart for the milkman.
 After 'Boidie' was claimed, my life in dogs began.

 We had never owned a pet of any description.
 But my parents finally decided the purchase of a dog would put an end to making our home the local animal welfare shelter!
 As I especially loved 'Spot', thinking she was a Mini Foxie my parents purchased a Wire Fox Terrier who I named 'Spinky'.
-So by purchasing 'Spinky' directed my life towards the pure bred dogs.
-We are pictured in the accompanying photograph.

 Early Days of Grooming and Showing Dogs